figurl/wavelets/gui/src/pages/StoryPage/story_compression.md

-## Story (WIP)
+# Signal Compression

-Here are three levels of db4 wavelet basis vectors.
+Wavelet compression allows efficient representation of signals by removing less significant wavelet coefficients.
+The compression quality is measured by:

-<div class="wavelet-basis-plot" wavelet_name="db4" levels="0,1,3" num_samples="1024"></div>
+- **NRMSE (Normalized Root Mean Square Error)**: Measures the difference between original and compressed signals

-To see more examples and to control the wavelet parameters, open the "Wavelets" menu.
+- **Compression Ratio**: The ratio of original to compressed data size

-Wavelets can be used for lossy compression of timeseries data.
 Here's an example of a Gaussian signal that has been compressed and reconstructed using the db4 wavelet at three different error levels.

 <div class="compression-plot" wavelet_name="db4" num_samples="1024" signal_type="gaussian_noise" nrmses="0.1,0.3,0.6"></div>